andreibogdan22/ProiectPacManPOO/README.md

 ## Overview
 This project is a **2D arcade-style maze chase game**, inspired by the classic 1980 arcade game released by Namco.
 The player controls a yellow, circular character that moves through a maze, collecting dots ("pellets") while avoiding patrolling enemies (ghosts).

-Special items called **power pellets** temporarily turn enemies vulnerable, allowing the player to eat them for bonus points.
 The game combines **strategy, quick reflexes, and memorization of paths**, making it an engaging programming and gameplay challenge.

 This project is a **replica of the classic arcade game**, implemented to practice C++ programming concepts and game development techniques.